-It is your dealer's responsibility to test fly the paraglider before you receive it.
-The test flight record of this is in Section 8 of this manual.
+It is your dealer's responsibility to test fly your paraglider before you receive it.
+The test flight record of this can be found towards the end of this manual.
 Please be sure that this has been completed by your dealer.
 Failure to test fly a new paraglider may invalidate any warranty.